ucan-wg/spec/README.md

 `nbf` and `exp` stand for "not before" and "expires at" respectively.
 These are standard fields from RFC 7519 (JWT).
 Taken together they represent the time bounds for a token.

 The `nbf` field is OPTIONAL.
-When omitted, the token MUST BE be valid beginning from the Unix epoch.
+When omitted, the token MUST be treated as valid beginning from the Unix epoch.
 Setting the `nbf` field to a time in the future MUST delay use of a UCAN.
 For example, preprovisioning access to conference materials ahead of time, but not allowing access until the day of is achievable with judicious use of `nbf`.

 The `exp` field MUST be set.
 If the time is in the past, the token MUST fail validation.

 It is RECOMMENDED to keep the window of validity be as short as possible.
 By limiting the time range, the risk of a malicious user abusing a UCAN.
 This is situationally dependent, as trusted devices may not want to  reauthorize it very often.
 Due to clock drift, time bounds SHOULD NOT be considered exact.
-A buffer of +/- 60 seconds is RECOMMENDED.
+A buffer of ±60 seconds is RECOMMENDED.

 #### Examples